-Biden to tout economic benefits of infrastructure package
+Biden working to get infrastructure package back on track

 Potential economic gains were a shared incentive for the group of Democratic and Republican senators who agreed to the deal on Thursday.
 But the process briefly fell into disarray as Biden suggested the deal would be held up until he also received a separate package for infrastructure, jobs and education that would be determined solely by Democrats through the budget reconciliation process.

-Biden said Saturday that this was not a veto threat.
+Biden said Saturday that this was not a veto threat and by Monday the package appeared back on track.

+White House Press Secretary Jen Psaki said Monday that Biden is “eager” for both bills to be approved by Congress and is going to “work his heart out” to make it happen.

+“The president intends to sign both pieces of legislation into law,” Psaki said at her daily briefing.

+Approval of both bills by Congress remains a long haul with this summer’s initial votes expected in July.
+Senate Republican Leader Mitch McConnell questioned the legislative process ahead and mounted fresh obstacles speaking Monday in Kentucky.

-But Senate Republican Leader Mitch McConnell on Monday questioned the legislative process behind the agreement.
-He said Biden should also pressure Democratic congressional leaders to let the bipartisan arrangement pass without mandating that the much larger and broader follow-up bill be in place.
+McConnell said he has not yet decided if he will support the bipartisan package, but he wants Biden to pressure House Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer to say they will allow the bipartisan arrangement to pass without mandating that the much larger and broader follow-up bill be in place.

-Unless Democratic Senate leader Chuck Schumer and House Speaker Nancy Pelosi “walk back their threats that they will refuse to send the president a bipartisan infrastructure bill unless they also separately pass trillions of dollars for unrelated tax hikes, wasteful spending, and Green New Deal socialism, then President Biden’s walk-back of his veto threat would be a hollow gesture,” McConnell said in a statement.
+“I appreciate the president saying that he’s willing to deal with infrastructure separately, But he doesn’t control the Congress,” McConnell said at a press conference in Louisville.

+The two bills had always been expected to move in tandem, and that is likely to continue as Biden drops his veto threat but reaches across the aisle for the nearly $1 trillion bipartisan package and as well as his own broader package.
+The Democratic leaders are pressing ahead on the broader bill, which includes Biden’s families and climate change proposals as well as their own investments in Medicare, swelling to some $6 trillion.

 The prospect of additional economic gains might be a way to garner public support and soothe partisan tensions.
 Biden also faces pressure from Democrats such as New York Rep. Alexandria Ocasio-Cortez, who told NBC’s “Meet the Press” that the spending isn’t as huge as it might seem because the sums are spread out over multiple years.